vegaprotocol/specs/specs/0000-order-status.md

 Orders have a status field.
 This specification details a set of situations and the expected status for an order.

 # Reference-level explanation
+For the definition of each Time In Force option, see [the Order Types spec](https://gitlab.com/vega-protocol/product/blob/master/specs/0014-order-types.md#time-in-force-validity)

 ## All order types
 * Orders can have a status of REJECTED if there is insufficient margin to place the order
+* [Order Pricing methods](https://gitlab.com/vega-protocol/product/blob/master/specs/0014-order-types.md#order-pricing-methods) are not listed below as they don't change the status outcome

 ## Fill or Or Kill
 | Time In Force | Filled | Resulting status |